gulnara/quibbler/README.md

 Deep Learning Playground
 ========================

-This project uses several Deep Learning tools to analyse text and provide substitution for a given word.
+This project uses several Deep Learning tools to analyze text and provide substitution for a given word.

 ## Project Structure